1. Tax-free bonds

 3. Features & benefits of tax-free bonds

 The income you earn in the form of interest is entirely free from income tax.
 There is no tax deducted at source (TDS) either.
-This doesn’t mean that that you can claim the investment amount for tax deduction.
+This doesn’t mean that you can claim the investment amount for the tax deduction.
 Hence, you must always declare the interest as income.
 However, compared to the bank FDs, tax-free bonds offer great benefits to investors who are in the high tax bracket.

 These bonds currently offer 6.5% rate, which is fairly attractive you consider the tax-exemption.
 The bondholder receives the interest annually.
 The rates are subject to fluctuations as they are related to the current rate of the government securities.